4 years and 36 families served

 Postpartum limits/restrictions: Non-smoking households - I am allergic to smoke.

 Secretary on the Board of Directors for NAPS Doulas since 2016

-Willing to work on a sliding scale.
+Willing to work on a sliding scale for families in need.

 Seattle, WA Service range 10 miles If on Vashon Island, must be accessible by transit.